Africa Wrestling Alliance: Touring and charity work

 Although the AWA is currently a non-televised, regional promotion, it has had a big impact on the South African wrestling industry and frequently does tours beyond its headquarters, having held events in the surrounding areas of Cape Town and in neighbouring countries such as Swaziland, Mozambique and Zimbabwe.
 The promotion is also actively involved in charity work.
 In association with its many sponsors and the Reach for a Dream foundation, unprivileged children are provided with the opportunity to attend certain shows for free and meet members of the roster.

 Training academy

-The AWA training facility is currently based at the Wingfield Army Base in Goodwood, Cape Town.
+The AWA training facility is currently based at the Parow Golf Club in Parow, Cape Town.
 Classes are regularly held every Tuesday and Thursday.
-The head of the academy is Shaun Koen.
+The head of the academy is Shaun Koen & Johnny Palazzio.